About

 I avoid using photo filters, enhancements, touch ups or alter the photos of my work in any way whatsoever.
 I strive to photograph my jewelry in the most accurate and authentic way, which is why I use natural light as much as possible.
 I would much rather someone receive a piece of my jewelry and be overjoyed, than to feel the photos were more exciting, or that they misrepresented my work in any way.

-My inspiration arises from the mystery of life itself, mythology, the vastness of the cosmos, the stable density of earth, the emotion of water, the invisible messages in the ether, grief, trauma, the excitement of fire, the changing seasons, cycles, rituals, forests, oceans, creatures and all of nature.
+My inspiration arises from the mystery of life itself, mythology, the vastness of the cosmos, the stable density of earth, the emotion of water, the invisible messages in the ether, grief, trauma, the excitement of fire, the changing seasons, cycles, rituals, forests, oceans, creatures and Dogs.
+Dogs and more dogs, forever.

 I often channel my ancient ancestors and animal allies in my work.
 I try to honor all peoples, plants and creatures by creating reminders of our connection to each other and most of all the great mystery of being alive.